almamedia/il-auth-at-edge/README.md

 ## Cloudfront setup with Cloudformation

 Above manual setup can be done in Cloudformation.

+Create (if you don't have already) Cloudfront OriginAccessIdentity, and give it access to il-auth-at-edge website bucket (See stack outputs) via new bucket policy.

+This very same OAI can then be referenced from CLoudfront cache behavior that routes requests to il-auht-at-edge website bucket.

 The main il-auth-at-edge Cloudformation stack exports ARN for the published version of the auth Lambda@Edge function as an export namedil-auth-at-edge-lambda-function-version-arn.
 This can be referenced in other stacks when adding the lambda function association to Cloudfront distributions cachebehaviors.